Nojsty/Nojsty/README.md

 # Hello, I am Jakub Neustadt 👨‍💻

-**`Visual Informatics Student Seeking Full-Time Job`**
+**`Visual Informatics Enthusiast Seeking Full-Time Job`**

-I am a computer graphics master's degree student passionate about being part of a meaningful project.
+I am passionate about being part of a meaningful project.
 I have extensive knowledge of various software tools and programming languages, such as Unreal Engine, Blender, C++, and OpenGL.
 I am looking for a position that will allow me to gain practical experience and learn new skills in a professional setting.

 <p align=Lleft">
   <a href="https://www.linkedin.com/in/jakub-neustadt/">